-x86 On SU x86 the main memory is released asynchronously and this can take several seconds.
+Seconds.
 Only then is the released memory available for other or new VMs.

 When the /DELETE-VM command is issued, all ADMIN dialogs with the VM and all VC dialogs with the guest system on the VM are terminated implicitly.
 The output of periodic monitored data (/SHOW-VM-STATUS PERIOD=<integer>) for the VM is also terminated.